Eye Care During Menopause: Healthy Habits, Nutrition & Supplements

 Many women experience problems with their eyes during menopause

 This year, around 1 billion women are experiencing menopause.
-There’s no “one size fits all” for how it affects the eyes, but as oestrogen declines, moisture levels drop and muscles weaken, which impacts the clarity of your vision.
+There’s no “one size fits all” for how it affects the eyes, but as oestrogen declines, tear production drops, the ocular surface dries out and muscles fatigue more easily,

 Let’s explore the symptoms women experience:

 • Blurred Vision: Vision suddenly not as sharp?
 You’re not alone.
 53% of women say menopause impairs their vision, with 66% reporting blurry eyesight.
-Hormonal shifts change how your eyes process light, reducing contrast sensitivity.
-Suddenly, objects blend into shadows, especially in low light.
+Hormonal shifts change how your eyes process light and reduce contrast sensitivity, so objects can blend into shadows, especially in low light.

 • Eye Pressure: Menopause can raise eye pressure.
 Studies show post-menopausal women have pressure readings 2 mmHg higher than before.
-A small change, but one that raises your risk for glaucoma, which damages the optic nerve.
+A small change, but one that raises your risk of stress on the optic nerve.

 Why Eye Problems Feel Overwhelming During Menopause